What are the Different Types of Attorneys?

 - Labor and Employment Law

 - Constitutional law

 - Immigration law

 - Intellectual Property Law

-While there are some GP’s that limit the types of law they practice, this is rare.
-So there are some that accept cases and cash from virtually any kind of client, in a multitude of legal claims.
+While there are some GP's that limit the types of law they practice, this is rare.
+So some accept cases and cash from virtually any kind of client, in a multitude of legal claims.